 A2LA offers three primary service lines to support recognition of competence in conformity assessment industries.

 Accreditation is synonymous with both the quality and competence of an organization, based on international standard(s).
 Accreditation refers to the recognition given to an organization by an authoritative body such as A2LA.
 It is a process by which an authoritative body gives formal recognition that a Conformity Assessment Body (CAB) fulfills specified requirements and is competent to carry out specific tasks.

-Accreditation is synonymous with both quality and competence of an organization, through the use of international standard(s).
+Accreditation is the most appropriate way to ensure an organization’s competence in performing a specified task.
+By encompassing the human element of the CAB, end-users can be sure that their data is accurate and dependable.
 A2LA is a third-party body that performs accreditations to various international standards, ensuring an unbiased and objective evaluation of your organization’s functions.
 A2LA provides a range of accreditation programs using international standards, including:

 - ISO 15189 and CLIA for Clinical Testing Laboratories

 - ISO/IEC 17043 for Proficiency Testing Providers

-ISO/IEC 17065 for Product Certification Bodies ISO 17034 for Reference Material Producers
+- ISO/IEC 17065 for Product Certification Bodies

 Although membership is not a requirement for accreditation, we strongly encourage all A2LA-accredited organizations to become members to have a stronger voice in the organization and receive additional membership benefits.